BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

 They share many notes thus musical properties.
 Therefore, composers tend to move on the circle of fifth if they move at all.

-The following code generates all *major* scales by trasposing by seven semitones.
+The following code generates all *major* scales by transposing by seven semitones.
 Note that I use only sharps instead of mixing in flats:

 ```isc